cbjrobertson/ftr_classifier/README.md

 ## installation
 It is recommended that ftr_classifier be used in a `conda` environment with `python 3.6` installed.
 Instructions on getting started with `conda` can be found [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).
 Once `conda` is installed, create an appropriate environment, with `conda create --name my_env_name python=3.6` , then activate the environment with `conda activate my_env_name` or `source activate my_env_name`.

-Then, to install `ftr_classifier` run:
+Then, to install  run:

 `pip install ftr-classifier`

 ## usage

-See minimal examples for future explanation on usage.
+See minimal examples for further explanation on usage.

 ```
 #import ftr_classifier